 You'll see both folders and projects in the next generation of Wdesk.
-Here's how to use them.
+In this guide, you'll learn what to use when and how to use them.

 Folders are available in every workspace and are the preferred way to organize files.
 For example, you might put all quarterly filing documents, spreadsheets, and presentations in a 10-Q Filing folder.